alidasdan/graph-partitioning-algorithms/README.md

 graph-partitioning-algorithms
 =============================

-This directory contains multi-way partitioning algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves) as detailed in [DaAy97].
+This package contains multi-way partitioning algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves) as detailed in [DaAy97].

 ## THE GRAPH PARTITIONING PROBLEM